prasanthpotturi/ApiLabsDemo/Labs/Lab 10 Shared Flows/README.md

 ![New step](./media/sharedFlow_10.png)

-## Update product that we have created earlier labs session, ref:Lab 4 API Security - Securing APIs with API Keys
+## Update product that we have created in earlier labs session, ref:Lab 4 API Security - Securing APIs with API Keys

-* Navigate to Publish--> Product and select the product which we have created in earlier labs session, ref:Lab 4 API Security - Securing APIs with API Keys
+* Navigate to Publish--> Product and select the product which we have created in earlier labs session
 ![New step](./media/sharedFlow_15.png)

 * Click on Edit button
 ![New step](./media/sharedFlow_15.png)

-* Add  {your initials}-apieaterdem to the apiproxy
+* Add  {your initials}-apieaterdem to the apiproxy and save
 ![New step](./media/sharedFlow_16.png)

 ## Test Apigee